 Adobe InDesign is a powerful tool to create both print and electronic documents with complex layouts.
 No matter which electronic format you plan to generate from InDesign, the same universal design features apply.
 Whether you’re creating a PDF, an EPUB, or an HTML file, the most critical features to include are headings and styles, reading order, and alt text for images.

-Structural formatting is accomplished with Headings.
 Headings are used to create an outline, or table of contents, that helps users to navigate the content more efficiently.
-This is especially true for readers who navigate using assistive technology.
-Thus, using headings is a very simple method of increasing the usability of your electronic content.
-You can apply headings in Word documents, on the web, and in Canvas courses.
+You can apply the concept of headings in almost every kind of electronic content, including Word documents, on the web, and in Canvas courses.

 - Use headings to provide a page structure or outline

 - Nest appropriately - do not skip levels